Art-of-the-Living/Gracious/README.md

 # <img src="icon.webp" width="32"> On Gracious

-> The mind is not a computer, but it can be simulated on one.
+> The mind is information and all information can be simulated.
+Gracious operates on the premise that, A ⊙ M = MO.
+> (i.e. An associational signal can evoke the properties of M in MO without M's presence).
+Given that A and M are both
+> distributed signal representations, a form of data representation which retains and communicates both meaning and
+> state, then a system built on these parameters is a conscious system.
+And Gracious is for building conscious systems.

-## A Cognitive Simulation Framework
+## A Collection of Cognitive Operations

-Gracious is a simulation framework for the cognitive systems which give rise to consciousness.
+Gracious is a collection of operators for the construction of the cognitive systems which give rise to consciousness.
 While these systems are inspired by their biological implementations in the human brain, this is not meant to be neuro-biological simulation.
 Furthermore, while the behaviour of these systems may exhibit properties of a "learning machine" this is not a machine learning framework.
 There is no back-propagation or gradient descent.
 Instead, Gracious rests, fundamentally, on the processing of associative operations between distributed signal representations.

 ## The Theory